werf/werf/docs/_includes/reference/cli/werf_kubectl_apply.md

             Automatically resolve conflicts between the modified and live configuration by using
             values from the modified configuration
       --prune=false
-            Automatically delete resource objects, that do not appear in the configs and are
+            Automatically delete resource objects, including the uninitialized ones, that do not
-            created by either apply or create --save-config.
-Should be used with either -l or --all.
+            appear in the configs and are created by either apply or create --save-config.
+Should
+            be used with either -l or --all.
       --prune-whitelist=[]
             Overwrite the default whitelist with <group/version/kind> for --prune -R, --recursive=false